cmy00cmy/RAK813_LoRaNode/README.md

   The firmware support:

-   BLE
+   BLE5.0

-   Accelerate sensor
+   Accelerate sensor/GPS/temperature sensor/humidity sensor/LCD

-   2 reserved button(SW1 and SW2) for user definition
+   2 reserved button(SW1 and SW2) and 2 LEDs for user definition

+   LoRa access: OTAA and APB

+   power supply: micro usb or battery(individual)

+  More details are shown in \RAK813_LoRaNode\Doc\RAK815(RAK813 BreakBoard) Datasheet V1.1.pdf

 **3. How to use**